simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-03-expressions-copy.md

 This expression is checking to see **if the OS is macOS**.
 If it is **not** macOS then the conditional will be **false** and state `Other OS Build`.
 But if it **is** macOS, then it falls into another conditional statement to then check if `var.chip == "arm"`, if this is **true**, then it will display `"macOS Apple Silicon Build"` and if **not** then `"macOS Intel Build"`

+> [!TIP]
+> Keep nested conditionals readable by formatting them across multiple lines.
+For more complex logic, consider locals or lookup() maps instead of long chains of ? : expressions.

 ### Exercises

 Now that you have had some examples of Conditional Expressions, let's look at some exercises.